prateek147/prateek147.github.io/source/_posts/2014-01-17-ios-application-security-part-29-insecure-or-broken-cryptography.markdown

 ---
 layout: post
-title: "IOS Application Security Part 29 - Insecure or Broken Cryptography"
+title: "iOS Application Security Part 29 - Insecure or Broken Cryptography"
 date: 2014-01-17 21:41
 comments: true
 categories: [security]
 ---

-<p>In this article we will look at an example of Insecure or Broken Cryptography which is a common vulnerability found in most IOS applications.
+<p>In this article we will look at an example of Insecure or Broken Cryptography which is a common vulnerability found in most iOS applications.
 This vulnerability occurs when the data stored on the device is not encrypted properly thereby allowing a malicious user to gain access to that information.
 There could be many reasons for an improper implementaion of encrytption, using hardcoded keys for encryption, bad algorithms etc can all be the cause for an implementation that is not secure.</p>

 <p>I would recommend you have a look at <a href="https://developer.apple.com/library/mac/documentation/security/conceptual/cryptoservices/GeneralPurposeCrypto/GeneralPurposeCrypto.html">Apple's documentation</a> on Encrypting and hashing data.</p>